SinaMoetakef/SMNumberWheel/README.md

 @IBInspectable open var stepperBorderColor: UIColor?

 // ----- Ring Indicators -----
-/** Set the outer Stroke Width for indicators.
+/** Set the outer Stroke Width of indicators.
 Default: 1.0 */ open var indicatorStroke: CGFloat
 /** Number of major indicators shown on the ring.
 Default: 4 */
 @IBInspectable open var majorIndicators: UInt
 /**
 Type of major Indicators.
 Between 0 and 5.
 Default: 1 = circular.
-You can also set majorIndicatorType property directly in code.
+You can also set majorIndicatorType property directly in code using IndicatorType enum.
 0 = IndicatorType.none
 1 = IndicatorType.circular
 2 = IndicatorType.linearCenter